glickko/GKxMangio-RVC-Mod-UI/README.md

 # GKxMangio RVC Mod UI Complex Parameter

+##IMPORTANT
+Default profile will not affected by formant shift, timbre, and auto pitch. you need choose other profile when you want to use Auto Timbre, Auto Pitch ETC

 This is a modified version of the Mangio RVC project, focusing on a streamlined real-time voice conversion experience with an intuitive graphical user interface (GUI).
 This fork introduces a comprehensive suite of features for advanced pitch control, formant shifting, and creative audio effects, along with significant code refactoring for improved stability and performance.

 <p align="center">